ASCII-LAB/Awesome-Agent-Hallucinations/README.md

-# Awesome-Agent-Hallucination
+# Awesome-Agent-Hallucinations
-Welcome to the **Awesome-Agent-Hallucination** repository!
-This repository is a library of works related to **Large Language Models (LLMs) based Agent Hallucination**.
+Welcome to the **Awesome-Agent-Hallucinations** repository!
+This repository is a library of works related to **Large Language Models (LLMs) based Agent Hallucinations**.
 For a detailed introduction, please refer our survey paper:

 :sparkles:**LLM-based Agents Suffer from Hallucinations: A Survey of Taxonomy, Methods, and Directions**:sparkles: